 - While jalapeño peppers are cooling, assemble all pesto ingredients in a 7-cup food processor fitted with a steel blade.

 - Remove the stems and seeds from the cooled jalapeños, and do your best to peel off the skin.
-If it wouldn't peel, I didn't worry about it and moved on. **You may wish to wear protective gloves when handling the jalapeños.
+If it wouldn't peel, don't worry about it and move on. **You may wish to wear protective gloves when handling the jalapeños.

 - Place the peeled and de-seeded jalapeños into the food processor and blend for 30 seconds.
 Scrape down the sides of the processor with a spatula and blend for 30 more seconds.

 - Spray a large piece of aluminum foil with spray oil.
 Arrange fish fillets on the aluminum, and spread generously with pesto.